clivemiller/CollegeYear2/clive/secure_coding_analysis/notes/week_1/monday.notes.md

 - **Outside attack**
   - attacks initiated by an outsider, usually an unauthorized user of the target systems
 #### Controls/Countermeasures
-Prevent threats from exercising vulnerabilities (before or after the fact)
+Prevent threats from exercising vulnerabilities (before or after the fact):
 - **Prevent** it, by blocking the attack or closing the vulnerability
 - **Deter** it, by making the attack harder but not impossible
 - **Deflect** it, by making another target more attractive